jmau111-org/wireless_security/README.md

 People usually prefer Bluetooth to connect low-power devices, such as headphones, to their smartphones.
 Still, it might also be used to tether Internet access.

+### Bluetooth Low Energy (BLE)

+This technology is now pretty much everywhere, and the associated vulnerabilities affect a large range of products.
+There are documented attacks (e.g., on BLE-based proximity authentication), and BLE sniffing is cheap.

+As the name suggests, it's based on Bluetooth, but focuses low power.
+It's best suited for limited amounts of data, and is particularly useful for small IoT devices, like sensors or tags that do not have lots of battery power.

+The trick is possible because those devices remain asleep the majority of the time, and only communicate for a few seconds.

 ## Common attacks and vulnerabilities

 It's essential to list common attacks, again and again, as there are POCs (proofs of concept), open-source utilities, and even step-by-step demos in video available publicly, which lowers the barrier to entry for attackers significantly.